Multimodal Transformer Distillation for Audio-Visual Synchronization: Experiment

+\textbf{Layer selection.} In Fig. \ref{fig:abl_layer_selection}, we compare different training strategies, including BCE, single fusion Transformer layers (F1 $\sim$ F4), single AV Transformer layers (AV1 $\sim$ AV4), single VA Transformer layers (VA1 $\sim$ VA4), and layer weighting methods (Uniform, AW-13D, AW-25D, UW-13D, UW-25D).
+Most implementations are based on NMTD loss except UW which is based on MTD loss.
+For single-layer distillation and BCE training using Equation (\ref{eq:NaiveMTD}), we can manually set the weight of specific terms to 1 while setting the weights of the other terms to 0.
+The 13D and 25D suffixes denote the use of 13-dimensional and 25-dimensional learnable parameters, respectively.
+In the former case, $\mathcal{L}_{CAD}$ and $\mathcal{L}_{VR}$ losses within each layer share the same parameter, while in the latter, each $\mathcal{L}_{CAD}$ and $\mathcal{L}_{VR}$ losses in different Transformer layers has its own learnable parameter.
+Employing more learnable parameters will result in better performance.

+Fig. \ref{fig:abl_layer_selection} yields the following insights: 1) Distilling any Transformer layer significantly improves performance compared to using only BCE loss for supervised learning.
+2) Distilling VA Transformer layers consistently performs worse than distilling fusion or AV Transformer layers, suggesting that VA layers contribute minimally to the student's final performance.
+3) Models Uniform, AW-13D, AW-25D, UW-13D, and UW-25D consistently outperform single-layer distillation and BCE training.
+The greater the number of layers being distilled, the better the performance.
+4) Regarding layer weighting, AW-13D outperforms Uniform by 0.15\%, while AW-25D is 0.06\% lower than Uniform.
+In contrast, UW-13D and UW-25D exhibit more stable performance, with UW-25D achieving 91.45\%.
+Notably, our UW method does not require manual tuning.
+Therefore, we employed the UW-25D layer selection strategy for the best MTDVocaLiST in section \ref{sec:MainResults}.

-\textbf{Transformer behavior and Transformer representation.} A typical Transformer layer mainly consists of a multi-head attention layer and a multi-layer perceptron layer.
+\textbf{Transformer Behavior and Transformer Representation.} Both FitNets and MTD losses aim to distill Transformer layers, with MTD loss consistently delivering superior performance in Table \ref{tab:acc_of_diff_kd}.
+To delve deeper into this phenomenon, we conduct further analysis.
+A typical Transformer layer mainly consists of a multi-head attention layer and a multi-layer perceptron layer.
 The output of the multi-layer perceptron layer is also known as Transformer representations.
-MTD aims to mimic the multi-head attention mechanism, and we name the multi-head attention mechanism as Transformer behavior.
-LAST-FitNets and SEL-FitNets aim to learn Transformer representations but with different distilled layers.
+There are some differences between MTD loss and FitNets.
+MTD loss aims to mimic the multi-head attention mechanism, which we refer to as Transformer behavior.
+FitNets loss aims to learn Transformer representations from the last distilled layers.

-In Fig. \ref{fig:rep_and_qkv}, we optimize our model by one of the three losses (LAST-FitNets, SEL-FitNets, and MTD) and fix the other two each time, showing the change of losses with the number of epochs in the validation phase.
-In Fig. \ref{fig:rep_and_qkv} (a) and (b), when SEL-FitNets and LAST-FitNets are optimized separately, the other one is reduced together, even though they distill different layers.
-But MTD loss does not have an obvious falling trend.
-In Fig. \ref{fig:rep_and_qkv} (c), when we only optimizing MTD loss neither SEL-FitNets nor LAST-FitNets loss decreases.
-We conclude that what is distilled from the representation layers and what is distilled from imitating the Transformer behavior refer to completely different aspects of the Transformer.